Liouville Conformal Field Theory on even-dimensional spheres: Introduction

-In this document we provide a rigorous definition of the LCFT in a higher-dimensional context on the case where the manifold being considered is the even-dimensional sphere $\mathbb{S}^d$ (which naturally extends to a certain class of Riemannian manifolds).
-This is done by interpreting the path integral approach in terms of the two probabilistic objects introduced above : log-correlated fields and GMC.
-The construction thus obtained is consistent with the predictions of the physics literature and with the axioms of a CFT.
+In this document we provide a rigorous definition of LCFT in a higher-dimensional context in the case where the manifold being considered is the even-dimensional sphere $\mathbb{S}^d$ (which naturally extends to a certain class of Riemannian manifolds).
+This is done at the classical level by deriving an existence and uniqueness statement for conformal metrics with constant negative $\mathcal{Q}$-curvature and prescribed conical singularities (Theorem~\ref{classical_conical}), and at the quantum level by providing a rigorous meaning to the path integral~\eqref{Liouville_field} in terms of the two probabilistic objects introduced above, log-correlated fields and GMC (see Theorem~\ref{partition_limit}).
+The construction thus obtained is consistent with the predictions of the physics literature~\cite{LO18} and with expected properties of a CFT~\cite{G96, R16} as stated in Proposition~\ref{conformal_covariance}.

 \paragraph{Acknowledgements}I am very grateful to Antti Kupiainen for having supervised the internship during which this work has been undergone, as well as to the University of Helsinki for the support and hospitality provided while this problem was being investigated.
 I am also thankful to Vincent Vargas for having suggested this problem and for many fruitful discussions.